turki013/Electric-car-sales/README.md

 python main.py
 ```

-Make sure the `dataset.csv` file is properly placed and that `config.py` contains your styling settings.
+Make sure the `IEA-EV-dataEV salesHistoricalCars.csv` file is properly placed and that `config.py` contains your styling settings.

 ---